 Ivory stole the show at the event, but there were also 1.35 tons of rhino horn that went up in smoke.
 Despite fewer numbers of rhinos than elephants being killed each year, these deaths represent a greater proportion of the total rhino population.

 Ivory doesn’t turn to ash easily.
-The fires were anticipated to burn for many days; the remaining ivory re-stacked a number of times.
+The fires were anticipated to burn for many days; the remaining ivory was re-stacked a number of times.
 The flames leapt high long into the evening on day one, and as the natural light faded, the scene took on an apocalyptic feel, perhaps suited to the situation.
-Eventually I walked away, still trying to process what I had seen but still not succeeding.
+Eventually, I walked away, still trying to process what I had seen but still not succeeding.

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: